khoatqhe150834/SpaManagement/CALENDAR_IMPLEMENTATION_SUMMARY.md

 ## Overview

-The visual calendar for time-selection.jsp with CSPSolver integration is **ALREADY IMPLEMENTED** and fully functional.
+The visual calendar for time-therapists-selection.jsp with CSPSolver integration is **ALREADY IMPLEMENTED** and fully functional.

 ## Current Implementation Features